emqx/emqx-docs/en_US/modules/http_authentication.md

 -%t: Subject

 ::: tip
-It is recommended to use the POST and PUT methods.
+It is recommended to use the POST method.
 When using the GET method, the plaintext password may be recorded in the server log during the transmission along with the URL.
 :::